 {% endif %}

-For example, some contact information only displays the corresponding link when there is a value:
+For example, some contact information is displayed with a link only when it has a value:

 {% contact email with name="Email" %}